Great careers and friendships start here.

 Q: What can I expect during Interview Week?

-A: You will be joined by other candidates in our main boardroom for coffee and snacks where you will be welcomed by our Manager of Student Programs and other current students.
-You will have two separate interviews, each with one partner and one associate.
-The process lasts about one hour.
-We may also invite you for a meal or follow-up interview throughout the week.
+A: You will join us in our virtual boardroom via Zoom, where you will be welcomed by our Manager of Student Programs & Marketing and other current students.
+You will then be transferred to a break-out room where you will meet with a team consisting of one partner and one associate for about 20 minutes.
+This meeting will be followed by a second 20 minute meeting with another partner and associate.
+The whole process should last roughly one hour.
+We may also invite you for a follow-up interview throughout the week.

 Q: Does Farris offer legal internships?